-Lynyrd Skynyrd Freebird plays rhythmically.
-The iconic guitar solo drives forward these words as its invigorating style.
 I ponder about the energy of life.
-My energy for life.
+My life energy.
 My lust for life.
 I mean where did it disappear for all those years.
 For over ten years I was a heavy drinker.
 I accepted sluggishness as normality.
 How did I get trapped in a cycle of destructive mundanity?
-Convinced that alcohol would save me.
+I was convinced that alcohol would save me.
 On reflection it is sad.
 Sad that it got to that point.
-Sad that I life beat me down so much that I accepted that fate.
+Sad that I let life beat me down so much.
 Sad that I was prepared to accept that nonexistence as my fate.
-Sad because I had no belief to escape that torrid existence.
+Sad because I had no belief I could escape that torrid existence.
 Sad because I was scared to test my mantel and fall into freedom.
 I was stuck.

 For me, removing alcohol was just the start.
 It gave clarity to my life.
 Kind of like removing a lunatic dictator from a country.
 The problems don’t disappear overnight it just paves the way for progress to happen.
 Progress takes hard work that appears daunting but is surprisingly rewarding and sometimes enjoyable.
-And to return to the metaphor; without a direction it is pointless.
-Well, it was for me.
-I had to ask myself the question of what would I do with the money and time I no longer waste on alcohol?
+I had to ask myself the question of what would I do with the money and time I no longer wasted on alcohol?
 Travel?
 Study?
 Learn music?
 Get healthy?
 I did everything that I wanted to do.
 I wrote lists of things I would like to achieve and then tried them.
 When I either succeeded or failed I made new lists.
 New goals.
 New dreams.
 I took them and broke them down into manageable pieces; “What do I have to do today to get closer to my dream?”
 The answer was always “Don’t drink!”

 For the first time in my life, I am without a goal.
 I have lived out my dreams.
 Dreams that once upon a time were so far away from being achievable that they weren’t dreams, they were impossibilities.

 I was my own worst enemy back then.
 I was the obstacle to life.
 I had a problem for every solution and an encyclopedia of excuses.
 I was scared of failing and looking stupid.
 When I first quit drinking, I did it to prove myself wrong.
 I challenged myself to go for a week, then a month and then a year.
 Each step forward gave me confidence.
-In the end, I won my freedom from the soul-sapping habit that used to my dictate life.
+In the end, I won my freedom from the soul-sapping habit that used to dictate my life.
 I have experienced people, places and things I never thought possible.
-I learned things and did things I thought out of my ability.
+I learned things and did things I thought beyond my capability.
 All thanks to a simple belief;

 MY LIFE WILL BE BETTER WITHOUT ALCOHOL!